baskingshark/FVNetworkUnlockPkg/README.md

 Limitations
 -----------
-* The current implementation uses a hardcoded name for the password file.
-This means that if multiple Macs are booted from the same server then they must use the same password.

 * When booting the mac, if there is a choice of user to unlock the disk, the boot loader fails.
 Ideally, no users should be allowed to unlock the disk and a disk password should be.
 The simplest way to do this is to run the following